hkmangla/SudokuSolver/README.md

 python sudoku.py

-Enter size of grid and enter sudoku use 0 for blank value
+Enter size of grid and then enter sudoku & use 0 for blank value